-This course introduces students to exercise science research methods and statistical analysis as they shape a framework for their thesis research through development of the Introduction and Review of Literature chapters.
-This course serves, in part, as the first of three thesis development courses.
+This course introduces students to exercise science research methods and statistical analysis as they shape a framework for their research project through development of introduction and literature review documents.
+This course serves, in part, as the first of three research development courses.

 This course addresses the advanced principles and applications of exercise physiology.
 Both the acute and chronic effects of exercise on the cardiovascular, pulmonary, musculoskeletal, and metabolic systems are examined.
 The interdependence of each of these system’s physiological responses in applying exercise training for health, performance, and rehabilitation are explored.
 This course is comprised of both lecture classes and laboratory experiences.